LivBenedicto/Articles/How to implement a GRAPH.md

 - Incidence list

 _#TIP_
 Set vs List
-* Both things are the same, belogs to the same interfaces.
+Both things are the same, belongs to the same interfaces.
 Therefore, the methods are the same, but the implementation of the methods are different, because:
 - Set : set of elements.
 C# : `HashSet<T>()`
 	* Doesn’t accept duplicated elements.
 - List : set of elements.
 C# : `ArrayList<T>()`